Top 9 Foods That Disrupt Sleep

 Research from the European Respiratory Journal suggests that those with elevated blood sugar levels could have trouble sleeping.
 Foods that contain large amounts of sugar can make you feel energized and awake no matter what time it is.

-Sweet sauces such as salad dressings, ketchup, barbeque sauce, steak sauce, mayonnaise, soups, pasta sauce, yogurts, and caramel drizzle can all have large amounts of hidden sugar.
+Sweet sauces such as salad dressings, ketchup, barbecue sauce, steak sauce, mayonnaise, soups, pasta sauce, yogurts, and caramel drizzle can all have large amounts of hidden sugar.
 Be mindful when consuming these.

 High Protein Foods, Such As Steak